-This school is committed to having effective recruitment and human resources procedures, including checking all staff and volunteers to make sure they are safe to work with children and young people.
+Our school is committed to having effective recruitment and human resources procedures, including checking all staff and volunteers to make sure they are safe to work with children and young people.
 Key staff involved in recruitment processes will undertake Safer Recruitment Training offered by the Walsall Safeguarding Partnership.

-However, there may still be occasions when there is an allegation against a member of staff or volunteer.
+However, we are aware there may still be occasions when there is an allegation against a member of staff or volunteer.
 Allegations against those who work with children, whether in a paid or unpaid capacity, cover a wide range of circumstances

 All allegations of abuse of children by those who work with children or care for them must be taken seriously.
-In these circumstances all allegations against other members of staff or volunteers should be referred to the Headteacher/principle.
+In these circumstances all allegations against other members of staff or volunteers will be referred to the Headteacher.
 In their absence you should seek to speak with a member of staff from the Senior Leadership Team.
-If your concern is about the Headteacher/principle you need to speak to the Chair of Governors.
-Information sharing should not be barrier but in the unlikely event that you cannot access the people above please discuss your concerns with the Local Authority Designated Officer, Alan Hassall (01922) 654040 or 07432 422205.
+If your concern is about the Headteacher you need to speak to the Chair of Governors.
+Information sharing should not be barrier but in the unlikely event that you cannot access the people above please discuss your concerns with the Local Authority Designated Officer (01922) 654040 or 07432 422205.

-The following procedure should be applied in all situations where it is alleged that a person who works with children has:
+The following procedure will be applied in all situations where it is alleged that a person who works with children has:

-- Behaved in a way which has harmed a child, or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child or children in a way which indicates that he/she is unsuitable to work with children
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.